nealav/so-you-want-a-job/README.md

 ## Behavioral Interviewing

 1. Collect stories.
-They don't have to be your stories that you collect either.
+They don't have to explicitly be your stories either.
+You can practice the art of storytelling outside the lines of what is yours and what is not.
+The entire credit for the present belongs to all of the past.

 2. Assume an identity or a persona.
-Everybody has their
+Everybody has a persona or personality type that they mesh well with.
+You can become a thinker, an empiricist, a goofball, a whatever-whoist in order to mesh well with your interviewer and others.
+Be flexible with your personality.
+If being you isn't working so well in the moment, then be someone else temporarily.

 3. Create the illusion of an iceberg.
+You may respect and admire people that resemble giant glaciers.
+Piles and piles of solidified knowledge and expertise.
+It takes time to get to that point.
+Strive to create the illusion of being an iceberg, no matter what you actually consider yourself.
+Icebergs can have the same terrifyingly powerful knowledge as any mountain of ice.
+They *can*.
+90% is beneath the water.
+If you can't project your knowledge outwardly and visibily in the moment, project it inwardly and under the water.
+Any good fantasy or scifi writer would tell you this: give the reader the illusion of depth.
+Plant in their head the seeds of knowledge that you have but let them grow without you nuturing them.
+If someone had to read a massive prologue of fact dumping and storybuilding they'd get tired and bored.
+You also don't have to nuture everything and say everything outright for you to convey what you need to.

 ## Negotitation